robpalmares/TodoList/README.md

 * NPM (node package manager)

 ### Installing
-A step by steps guide to get a development environment up and running and how to install them
+A step by step guide to get a development environment up and running and how to install them
 1. Download and install [Node.js](https://nodejs.org/en/)
 2. Install all dependencies.
 To do so, in your terminal enter **`npm install`**